 One of the main barriers to establishing a supply chain for SAFs is the transition from demonstration to commercial scale production.
 Producers may struggle to attract investment in the absence of a long-term and stable regulatory framework that provides predictability and assures investors they will make a return.
 EU policies have an important role to play in setting the right incentives.
 Unfortunately, the strategic importance of access to SAFs was not reflected in REDII.
 Member States are required to ensure that at least 14% of the energy used in the transport sector comes from renewable sources by 2030.
 Sustainable fuels can be counted 1.2 times towards this target for aviation, whereas the same fuels can be counted 4 times toward the target for road transport.
 This discourages the use of SAFs while generating higher demand from the road transport sector.
 Road transport can be electrified; aviation is dependent on these fuels to achieve lower emissions.

-Short of a dedicated EU industrial policy for the deployment of SAFs, with appropriate financing instruments and regulatory measures, several actions can be taken to facilitate deployment, overcome the challenges of scaling-up production, and support the development of an innovative EU-based industry.
+Short of a dedicated EU industrial policy for the deployment of SAFs, with appropriate financing instruments and regulatory measures, several actions can be taken to facilitate deployment, overcome the challenges of scaling up production, and support the development of an innovative EU-based industry.

 Tax incentives or other regulatory measures to stimulate investment in, and production of, SAFs play an important role in developing low or zero-carbon alternatives to conventional fossil-based fuels.
 The 2019 evaluation of the ETD found that it did not reflect the current mix of energy products on the EU market and in particular the emergence of advanced biofuels.
 It also noted that the “potential preferential tax treatment of low carbon energy products (…) is a powerful tool to influence investment, production and consumption decisions.”

 The ETD does not currently provide for the EU-wide preferential treatment of such fuels, although Member States can apply national rates that do so.
-As it assesses how the ETD’s provisions on taxation of renewable fuels can be amended to align with the EU’s energy, climate change and environment policies, and to promote the use of such fuels, the EC should consider the introduction of a tax incentive scheme for SAFs, which could be modelled on the United States’ Blender’s Tax Credit scheme.
+As it assesses how the ETD’s provisions on taxation of renewable fuels can be amended to align with the EU’s energy, climate change and environment policies, and to promote the use of such fuels, the EC should consider the introduction of a tax incentive scheme for SAFs, which could be modelled on the United States Blender’s Tax Credit scheme.

-Other fiscal or financial instruments at national level could also be considered, such as a tax incentive for investors, as well as grants and co-financing of facilities with public institutions, which could reduce initial capital requirements for private actors.
+Other fiscal or financial instruments at a national level could also be considered, such as a tax incentive for investors, as well as grants and co-financing of facilities with public institutions, which could reduce initial capital requirements for private actors.

 Tax incentives or credits will have a more stimulating effect on the industry’s uptake of SAFs than taxing airlines or end users.
 In the absence of low-or zero-carbon alternatives on any significant scale, and at commercially viable prices, it is hard to see the purpose of a tax on kerosene.
-Subjecting jet fuel to excise duty –possibly through a removal of the exemption in the Energy Taxation Directive –will not reduce emissions from flying in the long term, whilst also to leading to distortive effects such as tankering.
+Subjecting jet fuel to excise duty –possibly through the removal of the exemption in the Energy Taxation Directive –will not reduce emissions from flying in the long term, whilst also leading to distortive effects such as tankering.
 It is also unlikely that a fuel tax would send such a strong signal to prospective SAF producers or investors that they decide to ramp up production or investment to a scale where the fundamental challenge of limited supply and high prices will be overcome.

 A fuel tax would affect the price of and demand for air travel, at least in the short term, but it is likely that a substantial number of passengers will continue to fly.
 It is also likely that the viability of some businesses will be affected by incurring up to an estimated €27 billion in additional costs.
-Given the average low profit margin of European airlines, some of them may not weather that storm.
+Given the average low-profit margin of European airlines, some of them may not weather that storm.
 A tax will under any circumstances reduce the global competitiveness of European airlines.